DStauffman/dstauffman/README.txt

-# dstauffman
+# dcstools

-The "dstauffman" module is a generic Python code library of functions that I (David C. Stauffer) have found useful.
+The "dcstools" module is a generic Python code library of functions that I (David C. Stauffer) have found useful.

 Written by David C. Stauffer in March 2015.